16 min read

 3. Eventin

 Eventin (by Themewinter) is a block-based event plugin purpose-built for Gutenberg and Elementor.
 It supports speaker management, event schedules (multi-track conference agendas), QR-code ticket generation, and Zoom webinar integration in a single plugin.
 Free tier is functional; the Pro plan adds more calendar views, payment processing, and a recurring events engine.
-Eventin is a strong choice for conference and webinar-heavy sites.
-Its speaker/schedule block architecture is particularly well-suited for multi-day events where MEC’s approach becomes cumbersome.
+Eventin fits conference and webinar-heavy sites.
+Its speaker/schedule block architecture handles multi-day events better than MEC’s approach.

 The block-first architecture means Eventin pages look and feel native in the full-site editor.
 Each event’s speaker lineup, agenda, and registration block renders cleanly without shortcodes or theme overrides.
-For an agency building a conference site or a professional association hosting an annual summit, Eventin’s multi-track agenda blocks alone justify evaluating it over MEC.
+For an agency building a conference site or a professional association hosting an annual summit, Eventin’s multi-track agenda blocks are worth evaluating over MEC.

 4. WP Event Manager